AllStarLink/ASL3-Manual/docs/config/voter_conf.md

 This option forces receive audio from all clients to be sent through the host's DSP FIR Integrator providing de-emphasis at 8000 samples/sec. (normally, de-emphasis is done on the VOTER/RTCM hardware client before being sent to the host).
 This option is used in special applications only.

+!!! note "Audio Processing"
-**NOTE:** The de-emphasis only takes place between the receiver (received audio) and the channel driver in Asterisk.
+	The de-emphasis only takes place between the receiver (received audio) and the channel driver in Asterisk.
 Recall that Duplex Mode 3 does "in-cabinet repeat", so the receiver audio is sent to the transmitter without any processing (ie de-emphasis).

 ### thresholds/linger
 The `thresholds` and `linger` options determine how the voting algorithm works.
 You can find a thorough explanation on how to set these parameters on [this page](../voter/about-voter.md).

 ### isprimary/primary
 These options configure hosts configured in redundant host applications.
-You can find a thorough explanation of how this works in the ***FIXME*** Redundant Proxy Mode explanation.
+You can find a thorough explanation of how this works on the [Redundant Proxy Mode](../voter/voter-proxy.md) page.

 Suffice to say, on the "primary" server, you would use the `isprimary` option (set to `y`).
 On the "secondary" (backup) server, you would use the `primary` option to point to the `IP address` of the primary server. **NOTE:** that the primary option also needs the `port` and the `host password` of the primary server, in order for it to properly authenticate.